-Liberal Lee set to win South Korea’s presidential election: exit poll
+Liberal Lee set to win South Korea’s presidential election: Exit poll

 Conducted by South Korea’s three major TV stations – KBS, MBC and SBS – the exit poll showed that Lee is projected to obtain 51.7 percent of the votes cast during Tuesday’s election.

-His rival, conservative candidate Kim Moon Soo, trailed with 39.3 percent, in the election, which was called to find a successor for Yoon Suk Yeol, the conservative removed from office in April over his ill-fated imposition of martial law late last year.
+His rival, conservative candidate Kim Moon-soo, trailed with 39.3 percent, in the election, which was called to find a successor for Yoon Suk-yeol, the conservative removed from office in April over his ill-fated imposition of martial law late last year.

-The wining candidate is due to take office as soon as Wednesday, with the unusual circumstances having seen the usual two-month transition period dismissed.
+The winning candidate is due to take office as soon as Wednesday, with the unusual circumstances having seen the usual two-month transition period dismissed.

+Applause and cheers filled the situation room of the National Assembly, where Democratic Party officials were gathered as the result of the exit poll was announced.

+Kim’s poor showing was not helped by the former-Yoon ally’s failure to convince a third-party candidate, Lee Jun-seok of the Reform Party, to unify and avoid splitting the right-wing vote.